HisayoshiMuramatsu/PASF/README.md

 ## Example

-There is a test program that simulates the real-time signal processing, where the PASF separates a signal including a periodic signal (constant and harmonic elements) and aperiodic signals (white and impulse noise).
+There is a test program that simulates the real-time signal processing, where the PASF separates the signal including the quasi-periodic signal (constant and harmonics) and quasi-aperiodic signals (white and impulse like noise).

 ## Licence